roman-milk/roman-milk.github.io/fit-vs-fat.md

  It felt like I was in a daze as I walked into the gym that morning.
 Today felt different.
 It was one of those moments where you feel like some momentous, life changing event was hanging threateningly overhead.

  I sat down on a weight bench and waited for Alexis to appear.
 I looked around the gym, waiting, taking in the surroundings.
 I was stunned when Ben entered instead.
-Report_Story #8